sitharaSasindu/Chat-Application/README.md

 # Chat-Application

-a simple java chat app
+a simple java chat app developed by Sasindu Sithara